DanEm95/passwordManager/README.md

 ## Installation with start.bat

+**Note: This setup is configured for Windows only.
+For other operating systems, please inform yourself accordingly.**

 1. Go to the [Password Manager GitHub page](https://github.com/DanEm95/passwordManager).
 2. Click the green **Code** button at the top right.
+3. Select **Local** at the top of the dropdown.
-3. Select **Download ZIP** to download the project.
+4. Select **Download ZIP** to download the project.
-4. Choose any folder you like and extract the ZIP file there, or create a folder called 'dev' on your C: drive (e.g. C:\dev\) and extract the ZIP file there.
+5. Choose any folder you like and extract the ZIP file there, or create a folder called 'dev' on your C: drive (e.g. C:\dev\) and extract the ZIP file there.
-5. Open the extracted Folder (passwordManager).
+6. Open the extracted Folder (passwordManager).
-6. Double-click **start.bat**.
+7. Double-click **start.bat**.

 When you double-click the batch file, it will **automatically set up everything you need to run the Password Manager**, even if you have no programming experience.
 Here’s what will happen, step by step: